 Easy Homemade Vegan Mozzarella

-Any other veggies that pair well with pesto will be right at home on this pizza.
-Feel free to add your favorites, like onion, tomatoes, peppers, and spinach.
+Any veggies that pair well with pesto will be right at home on this pizza.
+Feel free to add your favorites like onion, mushrooms, peppers, broccoli, and spinach or arugula.

-There are a few steps involved in making pizza dreams come true, especially if you choose to make each element from scratch.
-So let's walk through the basic order of things so that your next pizza night will go as smoothly as possible.
+There are a few steps involved in making vegan pizza dreams come true, especially if you choose to make each element from scratch.
+So let's walk through the basic order of things so that your next pizza night will go as smoothly as possible!

-- First, make the mozzarella - the cheese needs time to chill in the fridge so that it sets and is cool enough to handle when it comes time to stuff the crust.
+- First, make the mozzarella - the cheese needs time to chill in the fridge so it sets and is cool enough to handle.

 - Next, make the dough - for the best tasting pizza crust, the dough should rise for at least an hour.
 But you'll make use of this time by prepping the potatoes and pesto, so it all works out!

-- Next, boil the potatoes - cook the potatoes until fork tender, then let them cool so you can slice them.
+- Next, boil the potatoes - cook the potatoes until barely fork tender.
+Set aside to cool.

 - Make the pesto - if you have access to vegan pesto at the grocery store, you can certainly go that route.
 However, the fresh pesto dolloped onto the pizza when it comes out of the oven is one of the main flavor components of this pie.
-So I think it's totally worth it to spend about 10 minutes making your own (as long as you can get your hands on plenty of fresh basil).
+So I think it's totally worth it to spend about 10 minutes making your own.
 After all, making pesto is a very simple process.
-Here's a recipe to get you started —> Easy Vegan Pesto
+Here's a recipe to get you started ---> Easy Vegan Pesto

 - Shape the pizza dough and build your pizza - stuff the crust with a small amount of cheese and pesto (refer to photo above).
 Transfer the dough to the hot stone.
 Top with marinara, potatoes, and the remainder of the cheese.
 Now bake your glorious pizza for about 20 minutes.

-I hope you're as hungry and excited about this Vegan Pesto Stuffed Crust Pizza as I am!
+I hope you're hungry now and as excited about this Vegan Potato and Pesto Pizza as I am!
 If you give it a try I would love to hear from you.
-Your feedback is really helpful.
-You can rate the recipe and comment below to let us know how yours turned out.
-And if you want to show off a photo of your pesto pizza you can tag me @myquietkitchen on instagram!

 - 1 cup marinara sauce